Bahlool: Becoming Bahlūl

 The Caliph Hārūn al-Rashīd had begun a crackdown against the followers of the imprisoned Imam Musa al-Kadhim (as).
 Wāhab and a few others met the Imam (as) and sought advice.
 Mūsá replied with the Arabic letter ﺝ (jīm).
 Each of these companions took their own interpretation of the letter: jala'u l-waṭan "exile", jabl "refuge in the mountains" and for Wāhab, junūn "madness, possession by the jinn".
 The next day, Wāhab left his wealthy life, wearing rags and came into the streets.
 Baghdadis soon dubbed him Bahlūl.

 Bahlool was born in Kufa and his real name is Wahab bin Amr.
 Hārūn al-Rashīd feared for the safety of his Khalifate and Empire from the 7th Imam Musa Al-Kadhim (as); therefore, he tried to destroy the Imam (as).
 Harun thought of a trick by which he could kill the Imam.
 He put the blame of rebellion upon the Imam (as) and demanded a judicial decree from the pious people of his time—which included Bahlool.
 Everyone gave the decree except Bahlool, who opposed the decision.
 He immediately went to the Imam (as) and informed him of the circumstances, and asked for advice and guidance.
 Then and there the Imam told him to act insanely.

-Because of the situation, Bahlool acted insanely as per the Imam's order.
-By doing this, he was saved from Harun's punishment.
-Now, without any fear of danger, and in amusing ways, Bahlool protected himself from tyrannies.
-He insulted the notorious Khalifa and his courtiers just by talking.
-Nevertheless, people acknowledged his superior wisdom and excellence.
-Even today many of his stories are narrated in assemblies and teach the listeners valuable lessons.
+Bahlool is traditionally believed to have acted eccentrically as per the Imam's order.
+According to tradition, this allowed him to avoid punishment from Hārūn al-Rashīd.
+In these accounts, Bahlool criticised the Khalifa and his courtiers without repercussions.
+Many of his stories still appear in oral and literary traditions today.

 According to a more popular tradition, some of the Imam's companions and special friends came to him because the Khalifa was angry with them, and asked him for advice.
 The Imam answered with the sole letter (jim); all of them understood that that was it and asked no further questions.

 Each person understood the Holy Imam's advice in his own different way.
 One person took (jim) to mean (jala'u l-waṭan) --exile.
 Another thought of (jabal) -- mountain.
 Bahlool took it to mean (junoon) -- insanity.
 This is how all of the Imam's companions were saved from calamity.

 Before becoming insane, Bahlool lived a life of influence and power, but after obeying the Imam's order, he turned away from the majesty and splendor of the world.
 In reality, he became crazy.
-He dressed in rags, preferred desolate places over Haroun's palaces, lived on a bite of stale bread.
+He dressed in rags, preferred desolate places over Haroun's palaces, and lived on a bite of stale bread.
 He did not accept favors from or depend on Haroun or those like him.
 Bahlool considered himself better than the Khalifa and his courtiers because of his way of life.